jillesvangurp/es-kotlin-client/README.md

 Kotlin also has support for co-routines and we use this to make using the asynchronous methods in the Java client a lot nicer to use.
 Basics for this are in place but Kotlin's co-routine support is still evolving and some of the things we use are still labeled experimental.

+## Code generation

-This library makes use of code generated using our [code generation gradle plugin](https://github.com/jillesvangurp/es-kotlin-codegen-plugin) for gradle.
+As of 1.0-M1, this library makes use of code generated using my [code generation gradle plugin](https://github.com/jillesvangurp/es-kotlin-codegen-plugin) for gradle.
 This uses reflection to generate extension functions for a lot of the Java SDK.
 E.g. all asynchronous functions gain a co-routine friendly variant this way.
-Future versions of this plugin will likely add more Kotlin specific stuff.
+Future versions of this plugin will add more Kotlin specific stuff.
+One obvious thing I'm considering is generating kotlin DSL extension functions for the builders in the java sdk.
+Builders are a Java thing and this would be a nice thing to have.
+Ideas welcome ...

 ## Platform support